wjr1985/meds_tracker/README.md

 This will generate a link for you to click on, and then will start Webrick to listen to the OAuth response.
 Unfortunately, the OAuth out-of-band (OOB) flow has been removed by Google (more information [here](https://developers.googleblog.com/2022/02/making-oauth-flows-safer.html#disallowed-oob)), so the old method of copy-pasting the OAuth code no longer works.

 Once the authorization code receives the callback, it will automatically get the code from the request, and complete authorization.
-If you're not running this on the same machine that you opened the browser on, you'll want to port forward `5151` to your local machine from whatever machine that `meds_tracker_google_sheets` is running on.
+If you're not running this on the same machine that you opened the browser on, you'll want to port forward `5151` to your local machine from whatever machine that `meds_tracker` is running on.

 ## Starting